 Evolving practices, new demands from consumers, and increasing competitive pressure push insurance players to make the most out of the data they collect.
 However, data security and privacy constraints, coupled with legacy and siloed systems, limit their ability to do so.

 It is crucial for insurers undergoing digital transformation to make privacy a strategic decision if they want to remain agile in using their data.
-This article puts forward privacy-preserving data and how it represents, for insurers, a renewed ability to process customer data safely and seamlessly.
+This article puts forward privacy-preserving synthetic insurance data and how it represents, for insurers, a renewed ability to process customer data safely and seamlessly.

 The insurance industry built itself on the collection of customer data.
 From KYC data to market survey and claim history, data collection is essential for modeling risks, identifying new markets, or reducing fraud incidence.